-The interests of the defendants were not necessarily prejudiced by this ruling, where the matters concerned can be considered the subject of common knowledge, of which the Tribunal can take judicial notice.
+The interests of the defendants were not necessarily prejuliced by this ruling, where the matters concerned can be considered the subject of common knowledge, of which the Tribunal can take judicial notice.
 (Charter, art.
 13d).

-^{1.} In the course of the discussions about the Pact of Paris, the defense offered evidence concerning instances of international conduct which could be interpreted as brenches of the Pact committed by nations represented in this Tribunal.
-This evidence was not offered on the theme "thieves for their robbery have authority when judges on the themselves," but with the purpose of showing how the Pact of steal themselves," but with the purpose of showing how the Pact of Paris was actually interpreted by the nations concerned, and to Paris was actually interpreted by the nations concerned, and to Paris was actually interpreted by the nations concerned, and to Paris was actually interpreted by the nations concerned, and to Paris was actually interpreted by the nations expect of the treaty, in other words, "as proof of the present state of the international law relevant to this case."
+^{1.} In the course of the discussions about the Pact of Paris, the efense offered evidence concerning instances of international conduct which could be interpreted as breaches of the Pact committed by nations represented in this Tribunal.
+This evidence was not offered on the theme "this ves for their robbery have authority when judges steal themselves," but with the purpose of showing how the Pact of aris was actually interpreted by the nations concerned, and to know from that interpretation conclusions as to the real content of the treaty, in other words, "as proof of the present state of the international law relevant to this case."
 (T. 17605).
-Defense international law relevant to this case."
-(T. 17605).
-Defense counsel Blakeney further stated in this connection: "I am interested in showing to the Tribunal that if the USSR, the U.S., Great Britair and other nations have done these things, they cannot be acts of criminal aggression."
+Defense counsel Blakeney further stated in this connection: "I am interested in showing to the Tribunal that if the USSR, the U.S., Great Britain and other nations have done these things, they cannot be acts of criminal aggression."
 (T. 17615).
-However, the Tribunal ruled differently, when the President announced:
+However, the Tribunal ruled ifferently, when the President announced:

-pressed a desire to codify individual penal liability.
+Studies dating from subsequent years occasionally expressed a desire to codify individual penal liability.
 But not until the later war years does individual responsibility for aggressive war appear considered as established under existing law.
 The development towards the punishment of war criminals owes its origin to atrocities committed by the enemy.
 Reacting to such atrocities, Roosevelt and Churchill declared on the 25th of October, 1941, that time would come when these crimes would be punished.

-^{1.} Both addressed are recorded in "Punishment for War Crimes," London, H. M.'s Stationary Office, 1942, p.
+^{1.} Both addressed are recorded in "Punishment for War Crimes," London, H. M.'s Stationary Office, 1942, v.
 15.

-"The Molotov Notes on German atrocities" of November 29, 1941, and January 6, 1942, contained the same idea, i.e., the leclaration that the authors of these atrocities would be later called to account.
-The Russian announcement said, i.e., that "the Soviet Government . . . lays all responsibility for these inhuman and rapacious acts committed by the German troops on the criminal Hitlerite Government of Germany."
+"The Molotov Notes on German atrocities" of November 29.
+1941, and January 6, 1942, contained the same idea, i.e., the declaration that the authors of these atrocities would be later called to account.
+The Russian announcement said, i.e., that "the Soviet Government . . . lays all responsibility for these Inhuman and rapacious acts committed by the German troops on the criminal Hitlerite Government of Germany."

-In the Declaration of St. James's Palace, dated January 13, 1942, the Governments of Belgium, Czechoslovakia, France, Greece, Luxemburg, the Netherlands; Norway, Poland, and Yugoslavia, issued a declaration on atrocities committed in their respective countries.
+In the Declaration of St. James's Palace, dated January 13, 1942, the Governments of Belgium, Czechoslovakia, France, Greece, Luxemburg, the Netherlands, Norway, Poland, and Yugoslavia, issued a declaration on atrocities committed in their respective countries.
 In it, they affirm that acts of violence thus inflicted upon the civilian populations have nothing in common with the conceptions of an act of war or of a political crime as understood by civilized nations; and list among their principal war aims the punishment, through channels of organized justice, of those guilty of, or responsible for, these crimes, whether they have ordered them, perpetrated them, or participated in them.

 This declaration was transmitted to the Great Powers.

-The replies were published in "Punishments for War Crimes (2)."

-No mention is made of possible punishment for aggressive war as such.
+The replics were published in "Punishments for "ar Crimes (2)."2 We mention is made of possible punishment for aggressive war is such.
 Only "Conventional War Crimes" would be tried.

 ^{1.} Published by H.M.'s Stationary Office, London, 1942, p.
 20. 2.
-Published by H.M.'s Stationary Office, London, 1943.
+Fublished by H.M.'s Stationary Office, London, 1943.

-Molotov announced that his government, having heard of the "monstrous atrocities, once more declares to the world its inflexible determination that the criminal Hitlerite Government and all its accomplices must and shall suffer deserved stern punishment for the crimes perpetrated against the peoples of the Soviet Union and against all freedom-loving peoples in territories temporarily occupied by the German Army and its accomplices."
+Moletov announced that his government, having heard of the "monstrous atrocities, once more declares to the world its inflexible determination that the criminal Hitlerite Government and all its accomplices must and shall suffer deserved stern punishment for the crimes perpetrated against the peoples of the Soviet Union and against all freedom-loving peoples in territories temporarily occupied by the German Army and its accomplices."
 (14th October, 1942.)